ChrBarth/pypod/README.md

 ## CHANGELOG:

+* 2021-05-01: added logging and support for a simple json-configfile.
+Also added an option to show the available MIDI-ports for easy config-creation.
 * 2021-04-29: added pypod_gui.py, a GUI wrapper for pypod.py.
 There are still some widgets to add but it is mostly working.
 * 2021-04-28b : moved the whole thing into a class and reorganized the code.
 Added function to send arbitrary MIDI CC commands to the pod (-m CC -v VALUE, both are needed)
 * 2021-04-28: Renaming programs works, uploading a previously saved program dump also works, next step would be to dump a program from pod to pc, modify it, then put it back on the pod